vsw10/PhotoSearchApp/README.md

 Added Features:
 Added Debug and Error Logs
-Documnetation for all methods and API calls
+Documentation for all methods and API calls

 Following Design Patterns being used: